soundforest/sound-forest/README.md

     This line sets tty1 (the system's terminal number 1) to log in the pi user automatically on boot.

-2. Edit the /home/pi/.bashrc file to get the pi to run Sound Forest: ``nano /home/pi/.bashrc``.
+2. Edit the /home/pi/.bashrc file to get the pi to run Concrète Mixer: ``nano /home/pi/.bashrc``.

 3. At the bottom of the file, add the following lines: